bdav-dev/kdm-finder/README.md

 2. Execute the python file `main.py` located in the root directory of the project.
 On Linux, this can be done with `python3 path/to/main.py`

 #### Install (Linux)
-A `.desktop` file is provided (in the root directory of the project) to install kdm-finder on Linux systems.
+A `.desktop` file is provided (in the root directory of the project) to install KDM-Finder on Linux systems.

-Modify the `Exec` and the `Icon` properties, pointing them to the correct files in your kdm-finder installation:
+Modify the `Exec` and the `Icon` properties, pointing them to the correct files in your KDM-Finder installation:
 - The `Exec` property should point the the `main.py` file
 - The `Icon` property should point the the `kdm_finder_icon.png` file

 Copy the `kdm_finder.desktop` file to
-- `~/.local/share/applications/`, if you want to install kdm-finder for the current user
+- `~/.local/share/applications/`, if you want to install KDM-Finder for the current user
-- `/usr/share/applications/`, if you want to install kdm-finder system wide for all users
+- `/usr/share/applications/`, if you want to install KDM-Finder system wide for all users

 ## Functionality
 ### Email
 The connection to your email account is established via IMAP.
-Kdm-finder needs the following information to establish an email connection:
+KDM-Finder needs the following information to establish an email connection:
 - IMAP server
 - email address
 - password